 A simple trick: Redact, print, scan

 If you don’t know how to redact information or if you don’t have the right tools for it, simply highlight black text with black color or add black rectangles over the text.
 Then, physically print your document, and scan it again.
-Afterwards, you also get a sanitized document.
+Afterward, you also get a sanitized document.
 Don’t forget to check your sanitized version again for sensitive information!

 If you (or your company) frequently must redact information, define a process for this.
 Which types of information need to be redacted?
 How should this information be redacted?
 How is the sanitized document reviewed?